k8ssandra/k8ssandra/docs/content/en/install/eks/_index.md

 ---
 title: "Amazon Elastic Kubernetes Service"
 linkTitle: "Amazon EKS"
-weight: 1
+weight: 3
 description: >
-  Complete production ready environment of K8ssandra on Amazon Elastic Kubernetes Service (EKS).
+  Complete **production** ready environment of K8ssandra on Amazon Elastic Kubernetes Service (EKS).
 ---

 Amazon [Elastic Kubernetes Service](https://aws.amazon.com/eks/features/) or "EKS" is a managed Kubernetes service that makes it easy for you to run Kubernetes on AWS and on-premises.
 EKS is certified Kubernetes conformant, so existing applications that run on upstream Kubernetes are compatible with EKS.

-EKS automatically manages the availability and scalability of the Kubernetes control plane nodes responsible scheduling containers, managing the availability of applications, storing cluster data, and other key tasks.
+This cloud provider automatically manages the availability and scalability of the Kubernetes control plane nodes responsible scheduling containers, managing the availability of applications, storing cluster data, and other key tasks.

+{{% alert title="Tip" color="success" %}}
+Also available in followup topics are post-install steps and role-based considerations for [developers]({{< relref "/quickstarts/developer">}}) or [Site Reliability Engineers]({{< relref "/quickstarts/site-reliability-engineer">}}) (SREs).
+{{% /alert %}}

 ## Deployment